 - Free: up to 3 users, (reports and analytics, mobile access)

 - Small business: $5.95/user/month, (sales forecasting, campaign automation, campaign ROI calculation)

 - Enterprise: Contact the company for pricing, (waterfall chart, customer profile management, reports scheduler)

 Teamgate, operating out of Lithuania and then expanding into London, is only 5 years old, but it has made quite an impression on its users in that time.
-With almost 100 reviews on Capterra, Teamgate rates five out of five overall, as well as for ease-of-use, and customer service.
+With almost 100 reviews on Capterra, Teamgate rates 5/5 overall, as well as for ease-of-use, and customer service.

 Teamgate integrates with G Suite, MailChimp, LinkedIn, WordPress, and Slack, among others.
 It earned the best-of-the-best spot on Capterra’s Top 20 Most User-Friendly CRM Software list.
 Bonus: check out Teamgate’s About Us page and hover over the employee pictures for some fun Easter eggs.

 - Starter: $9/user/month ($11/user/month if billed monthly), (interaction tracking, email sync, reminders)

 - Professional: $22/user/month ($29/user/month if billed monthly), (lead management, activity reporting, multi-level permissions)

 - Enterprise: $39/user/month ($49 if billed monthly), (analytics, lead scoring, Smart Dialer tool)